DanielSnor/Zpravobot.news/DOCS/settings.md

 # Settings for IFTTT filter script

-This document is focused on providing the explanation of all settings possibilities for the IFTTT filter script, including the default behaviours.
+This document is focused on explaining all settings possibilities for the IFTTT filter script, including the default behaviours.

 ## Basic Information
-Filter scripts in IFTTT are run as "scrips in script over script", so you have to be very careful with using special chars and very often to manage them with escape chars.
+Filter scripts in IFTTT are run as "scrips in script over script", so you have to be very careful with using special chars and very often manage them with escape chars.

-The Settings for the final script are available in the ./SETTINGS/ folder and look like at the following lines:
+The Settings for the final script are available in the ./SETTINGS/ folder and look like the following lines:

 ```
 ///////////////////////////////////////////////////////////////////////////////